Welcome to ESA SCIence Newsletter, the Newsletter of ESA's Directorate of Science.

 Upcoming ESA conferences:

-ESLAB Euclid symposium 2025
+ESLAB Euclid Symposium

 24 - 26 March 2025, Leiden, Netherlands

 The ESLAB Euclid Symposium 2025 will focus on Euclid science and on the upcoming Euclid quick data release, including a preview of the deep field areas, which is planned for March 2025.
 A special session will be devoted to the description of the Euclid data and first scientific results.
-Registration will open in November.

 View in browser